chef-boneyard/chef-web-docs-2016/includes_chef_client/includes_chef_client.rst

 * Compiling the resource collection by loading each of the required cookbooks, including recipes, attributes, and all other dependencies
 * Taking the appropriate and required actions to configure the node
 * Looking for exceptions and notifications, handling each as required

+.. note:: The |chef client| executable can be run as a daemon.